Don't Give Me Your Life: Music video

-A music video was produced to promote the single, directed by La La Land, who had previously directed the video for 2 Unlimited's "No One" and Whigfield's "Saturday Night".
+A music video was produced to promote the single, directed by La La Land, who had previously directed videos for acts like 2 Unlimited ("No One") and Whigfield ("Saturday Night").
 "Don't Give Me Your Life" features singer Robin 'Shanie' Campbell and dancers.
 She wears a white high neck sweater and performs toward a dark background.
 The male dancer in the video is actor and dancer Jake Canuso, known for his role in the British TV series Benidorm, in which he plays barman Mateo Castellanos.
-"Don't Give Me Your Life" was later published on YouTube in May 2011.
-It had generated more than 3 million views as of January 2023.

 Live performances

 Alex Party performed "Don't Give Me Your Life" in the British music chart television programme Top of the Pops three times in 1995.
-The first performance was at February 16, after reaching number ten in the UK Singles Chart.
-Then at March 2, after reaching number three with 150 000 copies sold, and again at March 16, after reaching number two with 350 000 copies sold.
+The first performance was on 16 February, after reaching number 10 on the UK Singles Chart.
+Then on 2 March, after reaching number three with 150 000 copies sold, and again on 16 March, after reaching number two with 350 000 copies sold.